-The purpose of developing the Great Green Wall (GGW) Project initially financed by the United Nation's Global Environment Facility (GEF) Trust Fund, is a Pan African proposal in greening the Sahel of Africa from West (Dakar) to the East (Djibouti).
+The purpose of developing the Great Green Wall (GGW) project initially financed by the United Nation's Global Environment Facility (GEF) Trust Fund, is a Pan African proposal in greening the Sahel of Africa from West (Dakar) to the East (Djibouti).
 It aims at reducing poverty and soil degradation in this region, taking into account the effects of desertification and climate change on sustainability of livelihoods.
-It also aims at tackling poverty and the degradation of soils in the Sahel-Saharan region, focusing on a strip of land of 15 km (9 mi) wide and 7100 km (4400 mi) long from Dakar to Djibouti (GEF, 2013).
+It also aims at tackling poverty and the degradation of soils in the Sahel-Saharan region, focusing on a strip of land of 15 km (9 mi) wide and 7,100 km (4,400 mi) long from Dakar to Diibouti (Global Environment Facility, 2013).

-The concept of GGWI was initiated by the vision of a GGW to combat ecological degradation which was conceived in 2005 by the former President of the Federal Republic of Nigeria, Chief Olusegun Obasanjo, and in consultation, the idea was strongly supported by President Abdoulaye Wade of Senegal.
-The vision evolved into an integrated ecosystem management approach in January 2007, when the African Union (AU) adopted declaration 137 VIII, approving the "Decision on the Implementation of the Green Wall for the Sahara Initiative".
+The concept of GGWI was initiated by the vision of a GGW to combat ecological degradation which was conceived in 2005 by the former President of the Federal Republic of Nigeria, Chief Olusegun Obasanjo, and in consultation, the idea was strongly supported by President Abdoulave Wade of Senegal.
+The vision evolved into an integrated ecosystem management approach in January 2007, when the African Union (AU) adopted declaration DOI 10.1108/WJSTSD-02.2016.06092

+World Journal of Science, Technology and Sustainable Development Vol. 14 No. 4, 2017 pp. 279-289 © Emerald Publishing Limited 137 VIII, approving the "Decision on the Implementation of the Green Wall for the Sahara Initiative."
 In June 2010, Burkina Faso, Chad, Djibouti, Eritrea, Ethiopia, Mali, Mauritania, Niger, Nigeria, Senegal and Sudan signed a convention in Ndjamena, Chad to implement the GGW.
-AU considers GGW as a special Program, thereby recently upgrading it to the status of a PAN AFRICAN AGENCY with its Headquarters located in Nouakchott, Mauritania and administered by a Director General (Gadzama and Ayuba, 2016).
+AU considers GGW as a special Program, thereby recently upgrading it to the status of a Pan African Agency with its headquarters located in Nouakchott, Mauritania and administered by a Director General (Gadzama and Ayuba, 2016).